-Set forth on the following page is a direct and overlapping debt report (the "Debt Report") prepared by California Municipal Statistics, Inc. effective as of , 2015, for debt issued as of , 2015.
+Set forth on the following page is a direct and overlapping debt report (the "Debt Report") prepared by California Municipal Statistics, Inc. effective as of April 1, 2015.
 The Debt Report is included for general information purposes only.
 The District has not reviewed the Debt Report for completeness or accuracy and makes no representation in connection therewith.